abpframework/abp/docs/en/framework/infrastructure/background-jobs/index.md

 ## Default Background Job Manager

-ABP framework includes a simple `IBackgroundJobManager` implementation that;
+ABP includes a simple `IBackgroundJobManager` implementation that;

 - Works as **FIFO** in a **single thread**.
 - **Retries** job execution until the job **successfully runs** or **timeouts**.
 Default timeout is 2 days for a job.
 Logs all exceptions.